mrismanaziz/Reforestation/README.md

-## Did you hear about the cow who jumped over the barbed wire fence?
-It was udder destruction.
+## Why did the Clydesdale give the pony a glass of water?
+Because he was a little horse!